John R. Justice Student Loan Repayment Program

 Program News

-The number of awards made through this program, as well as the individual dollar amount awarded, are subject to sufficient annual appropriations by the federal government.
+The number of awards made through this program, as well as the individual dollar amount awarded, are subject to sufficient annual funding by the federal government.

-The 2023-24 John R. Justice Student Loan Repayment Program application is no longer being accepted.
-Qualified applicants whose complete applications are received at ISAC on or before the extended due date of March 29, 2024 will be notified of the awarding results once awarding takes place later this year.
+The Award Year 2026 (i.e., 2026 fiscal year) John R. Justice Student Loan Repayment Program application is no longer being accepted.
+Dependent upon the availability of federal funds, qualified applicants whose complete applications were received at ISAC on or before the extended due date of May 8, 2026 will be notified of the awarding results once awarding takes place later this year.

 Program Overview